JoinColony/colonyNetwork/docs/_Interface_IColony.md

 |_id|uint256|Id of the task

+### `finishUpgrade`

+A function to be called after an upgrade has been done from v2 to v3.

+*Note: Can only be called by the colony itself, and only expected to be called as part of the `upgrade()` call.
+Required to be public so it can be an external call.*

 ### `finishUpgrade2To3`

 A function to be called after an upgrade has been done from v2 to v3.